-The Gateway Gold Line project has an extensive technical, policy, and community committee structure.
+The Gold Line BRT project has an extensive technical, policy, and community committee structure.
 These committees, along with other community groups, determined the factors considered most important to health when it comes to the built environment.
-Community representatives selected four elements as important to health and influenced by land use decisions.
+Community representatives selected four elements important to health and influenced by land use decisions.
 These four elements are: